-R v Uter & others
+R v Uter and others

 Prosecuted major conspiracy to kidnap and blackmail club manager.
 Case involved difficult PII issues and argument relating to admissibility of probe evidence.

-R v Srutkowski & another
+R v Srutkowski and another

 Prosecuted to conviction two men who murdered Iraqi refugee at his home.
 Jury rejected the account the defendants gave of provocation.

-R v Anslow & others
+R v Anslow and others

 Prosecuted major conspiracy to escape from prison van.
 Case involved detailed analysis of phone evidence.